sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ## Watch the Unobserved in UCT (WU-MCTS)

 Recall that in the standard MCTS procedure each node in the explored tree stores a scalar called the “value” that encapsulates how advantageous we think it is to visit that node based on our previous experience.
 Using these values, we can characterize our “best” possible rollout as greedily choosing the child with the highest value when we perform rollouts, which take us from the root down to a leaf node in our known tree.
 It is crucial to remember that always choosing the “best” possible rollout fails to adequately balance exploiting our current knowledge against the potential of acquiring novel expertise via exploring.
 In vanilla MCTS, this balance is struck with UCB (Upper Confidence Bound).
-Under UCB, each node stores a count of how many times it has been visited in previous rollouts, and these counts are used to incentivize exploration as seen in equation XX (add equation 2 from paper).
+Under UCB, each node stores a count of how many times it has been visited in previous rollouts, and these counts are used to incentivize exploration as we showed in the formulation of the UCB selection policy earlier (see Equation 2).

 Each time a rollout finishes, a recursive procedure propagates the result/reward of the rollout back up the tree.
 Each node visited during the rollout in the known tree increases its stored visit count by one and updates its value based on the result of the rollout.
 The next rollout will use the updated visit counts and values.
 Based on this formulation, it is impossible to efficiently parallelize MCTS with UCB: if we naively try to parallelize the rollouts by having W workers run W rollouts based on the same values and visit counts, they will all use the same path within the known tree and we will effectively have no exploration.

 Liu et al [paper citation] recognized this problem and proposed an elegant solution to enable parallelized approximate MCTS.
-Their simple fix involves tracking an additional number \( O_s \) (fix notation) at each node which counts the number of active rollouts which visited that node.
-Then, the update rule becomes: (equation 4)
+Their simple fix involves tracking an additional number $O_s$ at each node which counts the number of active rollouts which visited that node.
+Then, the update rule becomes:

+$$
+a_s = \arg \max_{s' \in C(s)} \left\{ V_{s'} + \beta \sqrt{\frac{2 \log (N_s + O_s)}{N_{s'} + O_{s'}}} \right\} \tag{3}
+$$

 This keeps the UCB decision rule but allows for multiple rollouts to be active at the same time by using the sum of completed rollouts and active rollouts to regulate exploration at each node.